wonop-io/with-async-context/README.md

 }
 ```

-## Logging Integration
+## Structured Logging

-The library includes a logging implementation that automatically includes context information:
+The library includes a logging implementation that automatically incorporates context:

 ```rust
 use with_async_context::{ContextLogger, init_context_logger};